Why Is My Fish Swimming In Circles (8 Common Causes)

 The list below is not exhaustive.
 There are far too many reasons to list them in one article, and the reason why your fish may be swimming in circles may be down to its character or personality.

-Some people grind their teeth, not because they have dental problems, but it can be down to stress or anxiety; it could also be a habit and part of who you are.
+Some people grind their teeth, not because they have dental problems but because of stress or anxiety; it could also be a habit and part of who you are.
 The same is true for fish who may enjoy swimming in a circle or upside down.

 So let’s take a look at the main causes of circular swimming.